 (Melvin Van Peebles)

-Vampyros Lesbos (1971, West Germ.) (aka Vampiros Lesbos, Lesbian Vampires)
+Vampyros Lesbos (1971, West Germ.) (aka Vampiros Lesbos, or Lesbian Vampires)

 Noted as one of the many erotic horror tales involving lesbian vampires that appeared in the early 1970s, this surrealistic, artsy soft-core European exploitation film from prolific, Eurotrash Spanish cult auteur-director Jesus Franco was inspired by Bram Stoker's short story Dracula's Guest.
 The entire convoluted and indulgent film was a treatise on the duality of dreams and reality.